HeapsIO/heaps-doc/H2D-Concepts.md

 **In-Memory Bitmap**
->_A Bitmap (represented by hxd.Bitmap type) is a picture stored in local memory which you can modify and access its individual pixels.
+>_A Bitmap (represented by [h2d.Bitmap](https://github.com/ncannasse/heaps/blob/master/h2d/Bitmap.hx)) is a picture stored in local memory which you can modify and access its individual pixels.
 In Heaps, before being displayed, a Bitmap needs to be turned into a Texture_

 &nbsp;
 &nbsp;